quicken/filefocus/README.md

 ## Features

+- Re-organize frequently accessed and important files in virtual folders.
 - Define dynamic folders based on glob patterns.
+- Open all files in a group with one click.
 - Show files & folders excluded by vscode.
-- Open all files in a group with one click.
+- Groups recently worked on files by issue/ticket.
-- Define groups for all Project Team Members.
+- Define virtual groups inside your codebase.
-- Maintains the same icon and git status as the file explorer.
-- Sync groups between devices.
+- Sync groups between devices (work/home).

-## What is New
+## What is new

 - Define dynamic folders that are automatically populated based on glob patterns.
 - Display files and folders excluded by vscode inside an "Excluded" folder.